jfredett-archive/exegesis/NOTES.md

 method from the visitor, with the instance as an argument.
 The visitor can potentially recursively call #visit on directories, which should also support this interface

+# DSL

+w/ the restructure to use the `Project->[BaseDirs]` change, it would be useful to have a DSL to specify a project in a simpler way than manually defining a new subclass of `Project`.
+To wit, I rather like:

+    project 'rails' do
+      src_dir 'app'
+      src_dir 'lib'
+      src_dir 'db'

+      test_dir 'spec'
+      test_dir 'features'

+      config_dir 'config'

+      file 'Gemfile'
+      file 'Rakefile'

+      #etc
+    end

+This would define an appropriate `Project` subclass, called 'RailsProject', with methods pointing to the various subdirs.

 # Features